6.3 What impacts have already been observed?

 - Very little research to date on impacts of climate change on livestock production.

-- Heat stress for livestock is considered to be risk, but little research has been undertaken.
+- Heat stress for livestock is considered to be a risk, but little research has been undertaken.

 - Water stress may also affect animal feed production.

-- Impacts will depend not just on the region and animal type and breed but also the production system.
+- Impacts will depend not just on the region and animal type and breed, but also the type of livestock production system.